 Meetings

-The CSC shall meet at least once every month via teleconference at a time and date agreed by members of the CSC.
+The CSC shall meet at least once every month via teleconference at a time and date agreed by upon members of the CSC.

-The CSC will provide regular updates, no less than 3 per year, to the direct customers of the IANA naming function.
+The CSC will provide regular updates, no less than three per year, to the direct customers of the IANA naming function.
 These updates may be provided to the RySG and the ccNSO during ICANN meetings.